rajdeepgaur/react-webpack-from-scratch/readme.md

 ## 🛠️ Getting Started

-1. Clone the repo and install dependencies npm install
+1. Clone the repo and install dependencies: npm install

-2. Run the development server
+2. Run the development server: npm start
-npm start

 3. Build for production: